 Soil type: Boxwoods will adapt to various types of soil, but prefer loamy, evenly moist, well-draining soil.
 The ideal soil pH is 6.5 to 7.

-These evergreen shrubs are extremely versatile.
-Juniper serves as ground covers, accent plantings, topiaries, and privacy screens.
-Juniper repels deer because of the oils in its needles and its prickly texture.
-A bonus?
-Juniper is also low maintenance.
-Junipers come in more than 170 varieties, but the three most common types are blue star juniper, blue rug juniper, and Chinese juniper.
+These deer resistant evergreen shrubs are extremely versatile.
+With more than 170 varieties, juniper serves as ground cover, accent plantings, topiaries, and privacy screens.
+This low-maintenance plant repels deer through the oils in its needles and its prickly texture.

-USDA zone: Junipers thrive in Zones 3 to 9, depending on the variety.
+USDA Hardiness Zone: Zones 3 to 9, depending on the variety

-Soil type: Juniper tolerates a wide range of soils, including clay, but prefer a well-drained sandy clay or loam.
-Juniper grows best in a moderately acidic to slightly alkaline soil, between 6.0 to 7.5 pH.
+Soil type: Juniper tolerates a wide range of soils, including clay, but prefers a well-drained sandy clay or loam.
+Juniper grows best in moderately acidic to slightly alkaline soil, between 6.0 to 7.5 pH.

-Technically a subshrub, Russian sage is a low-maintenance perennial that produces small, bluish-lavender flowers throughout the summer.
-Russian sage has fragrant foliage that attracts hummingbirds, honey bees, and butterflies.
-But like other shrubs on this list, the scent of Russian sage repels deer.
+Technically a subshrub, Russian sage is a low-maintenance, deer resistant perennial that produces small, bluish-lavender flowers throughout the summer.
+Russian sage has fragrant foliage that attracts hummingbirds, honey bees, and butterflies, but repels deer.
 This shrub also flourishes in dry conditions, making it a go-to option for xeriscaping.

 Color: Silver-green stems with blue-purple flowers in the summer.

-Drought tolerance: Once a Russian sage plant is established, it needs little water.
+Drought tolerance: Once established, it needs little water.

 Soil type: These shrubs thrive in well-drained soil but can also tolerate clay.
 Russian sage prefers alkaline soils of pH 7 and greater.